 Before You Buy

-• This is a commitment.
-Taking a food-first approach to weight loss is a healthy way to do it, but it isn’t a quick fix, so if you do WW, keep in mind that you may lose 1 to 2 pounds a week.
+- This is a commitment.
+Taking a food-first approach to weight loss is a healthy way to do it, but it isn’t a quick fix, so if you do WW, keep in mind that you may expect to lose 1 to 2 pounds a week.

 Is WeightWatchers Worth It?

 WeightWatchers may be one of the most affordable diet programs out there.
-It starts for around $10 a month if you commit to a year.
+It starts at around $10 a month if you commit to 10 months, then the plan auto-renews at $23 per month.
 The cost is typically structured as a per-month rate plus a $20 starter fee.
 There are also flash deals throughout the year (I noticed these often happen around holiday sales).

 I’ve done my share of meal programs, delivery services, and customized fitness programming, and I believe $10 a month is a fantastic deal for what you get with WeightWatchers.
 In addition to access to its comprehensive app, you also unlock a world of program-friendly recipes.
 Beyond that, this is one of the most popular weight loss programs out there, so just search the web and you’ll find endless unaffiliated websites, forums, and more where tips and tricks for success abound.